 Format of a visit

-- A barrister will meet your group and introduce you to the building and work carried out there
+- A legal professional will meet your group and introduce you to the building and work carried out there

 - You will be brought to a courtroom for further discussion and to take part in a mock trial (the details of which will be provided to you in advance of your visit)